navidadelpour/ARM-CPU/Readme.md

 # Digital-Design-Lab
-Digital Design Lab homeworks
+Digital Design Lab project

-hw1:

-in homework1 we included registerbank and clock modules and used simple testbenches to test them.

-hw2:

-homework2 includes the modules pc and instruction memory and a simple alu
+in this project we are trying to make a simple cpu with verilog

+we are using modelsim as a compiler and simulator